Ngā mahere hoko whenua

 We hold the largest map collection in Aotearoa New Zealand with over a million maps and plans.
 Maps that show land transactions are spread across the holdings, and some of these are described in our Land research guides.
 This guide covers three types of maps that are particularly useful for genealogists: Land Sale Maps, Roll Plans, and some of our earliest maps, the Statutory Branch Registered Maps (known as Series 997).

-Land Sale Maps – Land sold by ballot
+Land and Survey Land Sale Plans – Land sold by ballot

-In Wellington we hold a national set of maps that document the sale of Crown land by ballot.
-They are held in two separate but related series: ‘Land Sale Maps’ (Series 8109) and ‘Lands and Survey Maps’ (Accession W3740).
+In Wellington we hold national sets of maps that document the sale of Crown land by ballot.
+Most are held in two separate but related series: ‘Land and Survey Land Sale Plans’ (Series 8109) and ‘Land and Survey Land Sale Plans’ (Accession W3740).

 Between 1892 and 1911 the Crown offered 8.5 million acres for settlement under the Land for Settlements Acts.
 Land considered unsuitable for farming was developed by the Crown into viable farmland, and rather than selling these to the highest bidder, potential buyers registered an interest in purchasing the land at a fixed price.
 The purchaser for each block was then chosen by ballot.
 Maps of the land for sale were published and distributed for public viewing at Lands and Survey offices across the country.